Enhancing grassland ecosystems while sustaining private, profitable ranching

 Stipend: Downing Ranch will pay a monthly stipend estimated at $2,100.00/month.

-Housing and Meals: A fully furnished bunkhouse is provided on the ranch and has a kitchen and laundry available.
+Housing and Meals: A fully furnished bunkhouse is provided on the ranch, complete with a kitchen and laundry facilities.
 Cell phone service and wireless internet are available.

 Vehicles: A vehicle or side-by-side will be available for ranch work.

-Additional items the intern should bring: Bring any personal items you need.
+Additional items to bring: Any personal items you need.
 Gear for all weather, sun, and rain protection.
 Work boots, riding boots, and own horse tack if preferred.

-Living at the Downing Ranch: The ranch is located 31 miles from Stapleton and 59 miles from North Platte, both have all the basic amenities.
-North Platte has shopping, places to eat and drink, and a hospital.
+Living at the Downing Ranch: The ranch is situated 31 miles from Stapleton and 59 miles from North Platte, both of which offer a range of basic amenities.
+North Platte offers a range of shopping, dining, and entertainment options, as well as a hospital.
 North Platte is also home to Nebraska Land Days and the Buffalo Bill Ranch State Historical Park.

-Educational Activities: The intern will have the opportunity to attend select workshops and participate in various ranch tours.
+Educational Activities: Opportunities to attend select workshops and participate in various ranch tours will be available.